icloudphil/testcafe-browser-provider-selenium/README.md

 A Selenium Server up and running, either as standalone or in a grid.
 Check out the Selenium's [Docker images](https://github.com/SeleniumHQ/docker-selenium) for an easy way to get started with setting up a grid.

+Try use the latest build to test locally.

 ## Usage

 If you run tests from the command line, use the browser alias when specifying browsers.
 The '-c 2' parameter will split the tests up and run them across two browsers concurrently.
 Omit this if it is not needed.